username2077/Sodium-Programming-Language/README.md

 <br>
 or friend on discord Valcan#1407 / irony#0572

+# Running The Code
+You type SOMETHING in the windows cmd.
+Then You press enter.
+Your code should run.

 # Introducing The Concept of Instruction Oriented Programming
 Instruction-oriented programming is a new programming concept which is a little bit similar to the historical significant programming concept, functional programming.
 The basic concept of instruction oriented programming is simple:
 Every keyword is an instruction